 A series of annual symposia is just one track of this important work in Tacoma’s becoming a child-friendly.
 In September 2014, the Museum hosted its first Symposium On Our Youngest Citizens at a half-day event with nearly 300 participants around the theme Building a Child Centered Community.
 Its fourth Symposium, ThePower of Thinking Small, on April 12, 2018 invited participants and speakers to think about the many and small ways everyone has as individuals to help realize a child-centered community with everyday choices and opportunities.

-Invited to facilitate an exercise around the image of the child we each carry, I had the great good fortune to be present at this remarkable gathering.
+Invited to facilitate an exercise around the image of the child we each carry, I recently had the great good fortune to be present at this remarkable gathering.
 Individually, the keynote speaker, lightning talk speakers, and panelists were impressive and inspiring.
 Together they offered a truly extraordinary example of connecting a city's assets: its children, families, policies and institutions, and place.

 Drawing from the arts, urban education, the university, non-profits, community engagement, and city government, these rich, compelling stories highlighted the role of developmental relationships in children’s lives, children as valuable sources of knowledge about the city, innovative services for children, and public spaces as social spaces for children and families.

 Cheryl Mayberry, Vice President of Improvement Science at the Search Institute shared research on supportive youth-adult relationships, sparks...the interests and passions that animate children’s and youth’s development, and thriving.
 Children, Cheryl reminded us, grow in relationships, not in programs.